Regis-Ntwari/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execution permission to the owner, the group owner and the other users to the file hello
 ## 8-James_Bond
 This script sets no permission to the owner, no permission to the group and all the permissions to other users.
+## 9-John_Doe
+This script assigns the mode of the file as suggested.